-A truly remarkable expression of a Tarrazu coffee, Yasal exhibits a tart “jamaica”-like acidity with a nuanced red fruit complexity.
+A truly remarkable expression of a Tarrazu coffee, Yasal exhibits a tart “jamaica” - like acidity with a nuanced citric complexity and cleanliness.

 Emilio “Milo” & Laura Gamboa

 2,050 - 2,100 Meters

 Though the Gamboa family has been farming coffee since the 1800s, their Montes de Oro micro-mill has been in operation since just 2006.
 Today, Emilio “Milo” and his wife Laura Gamboa oversee all operations of the family’s four farms and mill.

 The highest of said farms, Finca El Yasal, was added to their quiver in 1980 at which time it was but a cattle farm.
 It wasn’t until 2010 (no doubt thanks to the momentum of the micro-mill revolution) when the Gamboas endeavored to plant coffee on what would become - not only one of the family’s highest-elevation farms - but among the highest in all of the Tarrazu region.

 Today just 5 of the farm’s 50 hectares is producing coffee which, after being picked by their well-trained team of pickers is taken to the Montes de Oro wet-mill for processing and raised-bed drying.